-Sinclair College may currently offer online courses to students in all states and the District of Columbia.
+Sinclair is allowed to offer online courses to students who live in any state, including the District of Columbia.

-Sinclair College is committed to resolving student complaints in an expeditious, fair and friendly manner.
-For more information on student rights and responsibilities at Sinclair, refer to the Student Judicial Affairs Code of Conduct Handbook (pdf), and the Student Rights and Responsibilities statement.
+Sinclair is committed to resolving student complaints in an expeditious, fair and friendly manner.
+For more information on student rights and responsibilities at Sinclair, refer to the Student Judicial Affairs Code of Conduct Handbook (PDF), and the Student Rights and Responsibilities statement.

-SinclairOnline students residing outside of Ohio should resolve complaints with Sinclair by contacting following the process outlined in the Student Rights and Responsibilities statement or at firstname.lastname@example.org or (937) 512-2990.
+SinclairOnline students residing outside of Ohio should resolve complaints with Sinclair by contacting us at http://www.sinclair.edu/services/help/complaint/.
 Sinclair works diligently to find positive outcomes to student concerns.
 Please try to exhaust all possible avenues of complaint resolution before going outside of the college.

-However, if a complaint cannot be resolved through the Sinclair process, students may follow one of the following processes depending on the state in which are you are located.
+If a complaint cannot be resolved through the Sinclair process, students may be able to use one of the following processes:

 Are you located here?